hirak99/steam_deck_encryption/README.md

 ## Features

-1. Security: `/home/deck` will be fully encrypted.
+1. Security: `/home/deck` and swapfile will be encrypted.
 2. Security: Any inserted sd card (optionally) can be fully encrypted.
 3. **Convenience: Set up is seamless, does not need repartitioning**.
 4. Convenience + Functionality: This should not break future SteamOS or SteamUI updates.